chtammik/sevenslipperypebbles/README.md

 		sounds may/must be created using a digital audio workstation (REAPER, Audacity, Protools or any other).

 This game is still in development.

 The developers are not responsible for any damage that occurs as a result of playing this game.

 Suggestions for improvement or additional rules are welcome.

-Bug reports may be submitted to cristopher@tammik.ca There are plans to integrate digital technology to record, archive and share games played.
+Bug reports may be submitted to cristopher@tammik.ca.

+There are plans to integrate digital technology to record, archive and share games played.

 App ideas: